nik1oo/nik1oo.github.io/content/about.md

 title: "About"
 draft: false
 ---
-I do games and math.
+I'm interested in low-level programming, games design, and mathematics.
+I mainly program in C, Python, and Odin.